Laura Fortman

 Laura A. Fortman (born 1954) is an American government employee, non-profit executive, and women's rights activist.
-Since 2013 she has served as deputy administrator of the Wage and Hour Division at the United States Department of Labor in Washington, D.C.
-Previously she was commissioner of the Maine Department of Labor, and executive director of the Frances Perkins Center, the Maine Women's Lobby, and the Sexual Assault Crisis and Support Center of Augusta.
+Since 2019, she has served as the commissioner of the Maine Department of Labor, and she previously held that office between 2003 and 2011.
+She has also served as deputy administrator of the Wage and Hour Division at the United States Department of Labor in Washington, D.C., the executive director of the Frances Perkins Center, the Maine Women's Lobby, and the Sexual Assault Crisis and Support Center of Augusta.
 She was inducted into the Maine Women's Hall of Fame in 2007.

 Early life and education

 Fortman was born in Brooklyn, New York in 1954.
-A graduate of the University of New Hampshire, she went on to complete a certification course in Senior Executives in State and Local Government at the John F. Kennedy School of Government Harvard University.
-She earned her master's degree in leadership at Northeastern University.
+As a graduate of the University of New Hampshire, she went on to complete a certification course in Senior Executives in State and Local Government at the John F. Kennedy School of Government Harvard University.
+She earned her master's degree in leadership at the Northeastern University.

 Run for State Senate

 In January 2018, Laura Fortman announced that she would seek election to the Maine State Senate in District 13 (Alna, Boothbay, Boothbay Harbor, Bremen, Bristol, Damariscotta, Edgecomb, Hibberts Gore, Jefferson, Louds Island, Monhegan Island Plantation, Newcastle, Nobleboro, Somerville, South Bristol, Southport, Waldoboro, Washington, Westport Island, Whitefield, Windsor, and Wiscasset).

-In her race for Maine Senate, she's earned the endorsement of President Barack Obama, as well as organizations that represent, women, teachers, workers, and state employees.
+In her race for the Maine Senate, she earned the endorsement of President Barack Obama, as well as organizations that represent, women, teachers, workers, and state employees.